Are you looking to know Ramapo College acceptance rate and some other requirements to secure admission into the school?

 Note

-- A completed application and a non-refundable $65 application fee made out to Ramapo College of New Jersey are required of all applicants.
+• All applicants require a completed application and a non-refundable $65 application fee made out to Ramapo College of New Jersey.
 Please make sure to send your application with any waivers of application fees.
-Before the application cost is paid or a valid application fee waiver is received, no decisions will be given out.
+No decisions will be given out before the application cost is paid or a valid application fee waiver is received.

-- Official transcripts are required from freshmen applicants along with other academic credentials.
+• Official transcripts are required from freshmen applicants, along with other academic credentials.
 Transcripts from every college attended must be submitted by transfer students.
-For all transfer applicants with fewer than 45 college credits, a final high school transcript is necessary.
+A final high school transcript is necessary for all transfer applicants with fewer than 45 college credits.
 For credits to be transferred to Ramapo College, high school candidates who have earned college credits must provide an authentic college transcript.

-- SAT/ACT TEST RESULTS – Official copies of the SAT and/or ACT test results are required for all freshmen candidates.
+• SAT/ACT TEST RESULTS – Official copies of the SAT and/or ACT results are required for all freshmen candidates.
 The Office of Admission must receive an official copy of your SAT/ACT test results by March 1st.
 SAT code 2884 for Ramapo College.
 ACT code 2591 for Ramapo College

-- SOCIAL SECURITY NUMBER AND RESIDENCE- In order to match your application to your financial aid information, you must supply your Social Security Number (SSN) if you intend to apply for federal and state financial aid.
+• SOCIAL SECURITY NUMBER AND RESIDENCE- To match your application to your financial aid information, you must supply your Social Security Number (SSN) if you intend to apply for federal and state financial aid.
 A copy of your Alien Registration/Green Card (front and back) must be sent with your application if you are a permanent resident.

-- DEMOGRAPHIC INFORMATION – Every year, we are required to submit demographic data for our entering class.
+• DEMOGRAPHIC INFORMATION – Every year, we must submit demographic data for our entering class.
 We appreciate your cooperation in helping us identify your ethnic or racial ancestry as accurately as possible.
-Please be aware that this data
+Please be aware that this data.

 Alternatives to Ramapo College